Khloe Kardashian Says ‘They Cheated Because They Wanted To’ Amid Tristan Thompson, Jordyn Woods Scandal

 None of the Kardashian family have officially confirmed the claims as of yet, though they’ve all posted some pretty cryptic alludes to the drama on social media.

-The Inquisitr reported that one of the clearest signs that the cheating did in fact go down came when Khloe appeared to hint at the drama by deleting several photos of Tristan from her Instagram account shortly after the news broke.
+The Inquisitr reported that one of the clearest signs that the cheating did, in fact, go down came when Khloe appeared to hint at the drama by deleting several photos of Tristan from her Instagram account shortly after the news broke.

 Khloe’s latest post seemingly about her personal relationship drama comes shortly after she shared another quote on the social media site that appeared to allude to the latest drama.